 How do you make adjustments to your workout?
 It’s hard to know what to do when you’re tired or having a bad workout.

 I set goals for myself each week and each month and make adjustments depending on how my progress is going.
 I was really hoping to be back to running marathons by now (I’ve done 6 plus 1 ultra-marathon) but it just hasn’t happened.
 I haven’t been able to get in long runs and most of my running is done with a jogging stroller, which can be a challenge!
+I wouldn’t have been able to do it without a good quality stroller though.
+If you’re looking for a jogging stroller, try sites like www.strollerbuzz.com/best-car-seat-stroller-combos that have reviews on different pushchairs that may interest you.
 It was kind of depressing for me over the last year to not do a marathon.
 But I know it’s just temporary and I know that since it’s a passion of mine I will eventually get back to doing them.
 Right now I may have to settle for doing shorter distances and it’s ok!
 Many times I start a workout and can’t finish it because something else comes up or the baby needs me.
 It’s very frustrating, but I know a small workout is better than no workout!
 You don’t have to do an hour a day to change your body.
 Just challenge your body and if you can do that in 10 minutes you are making your body stronger.

 Can you share some of the specific things you notice top performers doing differently in their fitness routines than the average person?